PashavanBijlert/MuSkeMo/README.md

 # **MuSkeMo utilities**

-This folder is in the MuSkeMo.zip release.
-It contains several utility scripts, including a MuSkeMo_to_OpenSim.m Matlab script to convert your MuSkeMo outputs to an OpenSim model.
+The MuSkeMo.zip release contains a folder with MuSkeMo utlities.
+This includes a MuSkeMo_to_OpenSim.m Matlab script to convert your MuSkeMo outputs to an OpenSim model.
+You must have the [OpenSim Matlab API](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53089380/Scripting+with+Matlab) installed.

-It also contains an updater (Python) script to update older MuSkeMo scenes to v0.6.2 and up.
+It also contains an updater (Python) script to update older MuSkeMo scenes to v0.6.3 and up.
 To run this, open the python script in the Blender script editor and run it.
 Back up your work first.